nbarbettini/okta.github.io/_source/_docs/api/resources/authn.md

 }
 ~~~

-the user's password.

 #### Verify Call Factor
 {:.api .api-operation}

 {% api_operation post /api/v1/authn/factors/${factorId}/verify %}

-Starts a new password recovery transaction for a given user and issues a [recovery token](#recovery-token) that can be used to reset the user's password.

 ##### Request Parameters for Verify Call Factor
 {:.api .api-request .api-request-params}